heath3conk/grailstodos/README.md

 ===============

 ## If you get a `command not found` error when you try running `./grailsw`
-It's probably because you need to fetch all the things your app needs to run, ie. you have to [build](#build-app) its list of dependencies.
+It's probably because you still need to fetch all the things your app needs to run, ie. you have to [build](#build-app) its dependencies.

 Build app